Ford Fiesta review - Engines, performance and drive

 Our pick of the engine range is the 1.0-litre EcoBoost three-cylinder petrol engine.
 It’s been around for a little while now, but remains a top choice because it mixes so many great attributes: it’s punchy, economical and really fun to use all at the same time.
 It’s quiet as well, matching its rivals for refinement on the move - but without losing the characterful thrum of the three-cylinder engine.

-The 99bhp EcoBoost with standard automatic transmission takes 12.4s to go from 0-62mph, which goes down to 10.0s for the 123bhp engine and to 9.0s for the 138bhp unit.
-The 1.5T EcoBoost powers the ST badged cars from 0-62mph in 6.5 seconds, while the 84bhp 1.5-litre TDCi diesel manages the sprint in a leisurely 12.4s, sending its power via a six-speed manual gearbox.
+The 94bhp EcoBoost takes 10.6s to go from 0-62mph, which goes down to 9.9s for the 123bhp engine (9.4s for the hybrid version) and to 8.9s for the 153bhp unit.
+The 1.5T EcoBoost powers the ST-badged cars from 0-62mph in 6.5 seconds, while the 84bhp 1.5-litre TDCi diesel manages the sprint in a leisurely 12.4s, sending its power via a six-speed manual gearbox.

 Diesel fans will be impressed by the refinement of the 1.5-litre TDCi, there’s barely any clatter at idle, while working the unit hard results in nothing more intrusive than a muted roar.

 The base 1.1-litre three-cylinder petrol with 74bhp and a five-speed manual transmission is considerably slower at 14.5 seconds and doesn’t really offer much in the way of economy savings or improved emissions over the EcoBoost units.
 It would certainly be a peculiar choice when buyers could look towards the more modern alternatives in the range.

 - 1Ford Fiesta reviewBritain's best-selling car goes from strength-to-strength with the latest version

 - 2Engines, performance and drive - currently readingGreat engines and fun handling mean the Fiesta is still fantastic to drive